 "The happiest moment of my life was having my daughter handed to me in the hospital.
 Indescribable feeling.
 Second only to that moment was the moment my agent phoned me up and said, 'We've got a deal with Bloomsbury,'" Rowling said on her press tour for Harry Potter and the Goblet of Fire.

 "Nothing that has happened since, and I include the sales figures and the New York Times bestseller list and all of that, which is, don't get me wrong, has been fabulous.
 Nothing has equalled the moment when I knew my book was going to be published.
 What a moment.
 Walked on air for days."

 After seven books, the Potter series ended, but fans' appetite never waned.
-A play written by Jack Thorne, with help from Rowling and theatre director John Tiffany, premiered in London's West End in 2016 and opened on Broadway in 2018.
+A play, Harry Potter and the Cursed Child, written by Jack Thorne, with help from Rowling and theatre director John Tiffany, premiered in London's West End in 2016 and opened on Broadway in 2018.